clicon/clixon-docs/standards.rst

 Further, in `get-config` filter expressions, the RFC6241 XPath Capability is preferred over default subtrees.
 This has two reasons:

-1. XPath has better performance since the underlying system uses xpath, and subtree filtering is done after the complete tree is retreived.
+1. XPath has better performance since the underlying system uses xpath, and subtree filtering is done after the complete tree is retrieved.
 2. Subtree filtering does not support namespaces yet.

-Further, the capability negotiation (hello protocol) as defined in RFC6241 Sec 8.1 and RFC7950 Sec 5.6.4 is only partly implemeted.
+Further, the capability negotiation (hello protocol) as defined in RFC6241 Sec 8.1 and RFC7950 Sec 5.6.4 is only partly implemented.

 Default values
 ^^^^^^^^^^^^^^

-Clixon only stores explicit set default values in datastores, while unset values are populated in memory on retreival.
+Clixon only stores explicit set default values in datastores, while unset values are populated in memory on retrieval.
 This means that get-config will report all default values, not only those explicitly set.

 `RFC 6243: With-defaults Capability for NETCONF <http://www.rfc-editor.org/rfc/rfc6243.txt>`_ is not implemented.
-Among the modes descriibed in the RFC, Clixon implements "report-all" with-respect to GET and GET-CONFIG operations, but "explicit" with reespect to how configurations are saved in datastores.
+Among the modes described in the RFC, Clixon implements "report-all" with-respect to GET and GET-CONFIG operations, but "explicit" with respect to how configurations are saved in datastores.

 RESTCONF
 --------